mzazon/awesome-cloud-projects/aws/video-processing-mediaconvert/video-processing-mediaconvert.md

    echo "✅ Created Lambda role: ${LAMBDA_ROLE_ARN}"
    ```

-   The Lambda execution role is configured with permissions to orchestrate MediaConvert jobs and access S3 resources.
+   The Lambda execution role is configured with specific permissions to orchestrate MediaConvert jobs and access S3 resources.
 This serverless security model enables your function to make AWS API calls on your behalf while adhering to the principle of least privilege.

 3. **Get MediaConvert endpoint**: